How to Find More Creative Time: Six Tips From a Busy Mother of Four

 When my kids were younger (ages 4,4,3 and 1), including them in my focused painting or drawing time was pretty stressful for me.
 For me, it was impossible to focus in the midst of the never-ending busy-ness and lack of attention span.
 I finally decided to hire a neighbor (a former kindergarten teacher) to give us all a much-needed break.
 The kids played and did crafts at her house for a couple of hours a week while I enjoyed calm, uninterrupted time to myself to focus and create.

 It was completely worth it to me to tweak our grocery budget a bit to pay for that extra expense.
 Once I started making money from my Etsy shop, I used some of the funds to pay for this.
 I also traded regular play date times with friends and had a young girl in our neighborhood come and play with the kids while I worked.
-I just figured out how to make it work for everyone.
+We just figured out how to make it work for everyone.

 Now that they are a bit older (ages 9-6 at this writing), I am learning that while yes, it may get messy and there are still a few interruptions, the effort in working alongside them pays in big dividends.
 I have also found that the practice principle works here.
 The more often I do this, the easier it gets.